fjavierm/ceh/06-System_Hacking/README.md

 2. Next, the server responds with `CHALLENGE_MESSAGE` which is used to establish the identity of the client.
 3. Finally, the client responds to the challenge with an `AUTHENTICATE_MESSAGE`.

-The NTLM authentication process can be observed in the image below
+The NTLM authentication process can be observed in the image below.

 ![NTLM Authentication Process](img/01_ntlm_authentication.png)